Nathan Ralph

-Nathanael Anthony Ralph (born 14 February 1993) is an English footballer, who plays as a left wingback or center back for club Southend United, for whom he also serves as club captain.
+Nathanael Anthony Ralph (born 14 February 1993) is an English footballer, who plays as a left wingback or center back for club Chelmsford City.

 Career

 Yeovil Town

 On 14 August 2012, Ralph made his Yeovil debut in the Football League Cup against Colchester United in a 3–0 victory.
 He scored his first goal for the club in a 3–1 victory over Preston in a League One match, having come on as a substitute midway through the second half.
 He made 17 appearances in the 2012–13 campaign, though did not feature in the play-off final victory over Brentford which took the "Glovers" into the Championship.

 Ralph was released by Yeovil at the end of the 2014–15 season following their relegation to League Two.

 Newport County

 On 25 June 2015, Ralph signed for League Two club Newport County.
 His time at Newport was beset by injuries and although he made the substitutes bench on a number of occasions he did not make a competitive appearance.
-On 12 February 2016 he joined Aldershot Town on loan until the end of the 2015–16 season.
+On 12 February 2016, he joined Aldershot Town on loan until the end of the 2015–16 season.
 He was released by Newport on 10 May 2016 at the end of his contract.